AnnaGH1/FE-Netcapital/README.md

 Run `node question1.js N` where N >= 1 to display the results

 ### Question 2
-Open `src/index.html` in a browser of your choice.
+Open `src/index.html` in a browser of your choice using a local server of your IDE or text editor.